PriyanshuL292/FUTURE_DS_03/README.md

  🔍 Project Overview

-This project analyzes an e-commerce dataset to evaluate conversion performance across the business funnel.
+This project analyzes a Brazilian E-Commerce Public Dataset by Olist to evaluate conversion performance across the business funnel.
 The focus is on identifying drop-offs between order placement and successful delivery, and uncovering factors affecting conversion efficiency.

 ---